 She picked up the next document, which was much older than the first and carefully opened it.
 It was hand written, by fountain pen or even quill she presumed.
 Barely able to read it but able to pick out bits and pieces of it she presumed it to be the death certificate of Father Elias Wilsen.
 He had died at the age of fifty nine of natural causes and was buried in the plot three days later.
 The funeral itself was presided over by a man of the military named Evan Edwards, Kathryn Elana Moren and various citizens of the town of Sharlesbury and the town of West View.
 None of those in attendance were Father Wilsen's relatives.

 "Sharlesbury?
 West View?
 Have you ever heard of them Thomas?"
 Nelony asked the bird.

-It cackled back to her, opening its wings slightly and lurching its head back and forth left to right.
-After Thomas had finished his display he again buried his head under his wing.
+It cackled back to her, opening its wings slightly and lurching its head back and forth, left to right.
+After Thomas had finished his display he again buried his head under wing.

 "I didn't think so."
 Nelony replied rummaging through the little chest.

 Still in utter awe of the contents she pulled them out in a large handful and laid them out before her careful to keep their order before proceeding to the next document.
 Amongst the documents she found what appeared to be a journal, bound by hand and sewn with string and in similar condition to the death certificate.
 She opened it and attempted to read its first page but found the process difficult both by the wear and tear of the journal itself and by the form of cursive writing and literary dialect.
 She put it aside and thumbed through a more recently produced set of documents in the pile.
 Upon examination and much to her delight it appeared to be a transcript which someone had painstakingly transcribed from the contents of the journal.